Vector-analysis/Vector-analysis.github.io/_pages/blog.md

 *May the thoughts leap freely like playful fish.*

-1. [**Elastocapillary Thinning of a Viscoelastic Filament**]({{ site.url }}{{ site.baseurl }}/downloads/Notes on Elastocapillary Thinning of a Viscoelastic Filament.pdf) *A test on how powerful the AI tools can be.
+1. [**Elastocapillary Thinning of a Viscoelastic Filament:**]({{ site.url }}{{ site.baseurl }}/downloads/Notes on Elastocapillary Thinning of a Viscoelastic Filament.pdf) *A test on how powerful the current AI tools could be (as of March 1, 2026).
 Also a good review of the classic theory of elastocapillary thinning -- basis of extensional rheometry.*

 <!--1. [**Centrifugal Governor**]({{ site.url }}{{ site.baseurl }}/blog/centrifugal_governor)